North Atlantic Right Whale

 - Requiring vessels to slow down in specific areas during specific times (Seasonal Management Areas).

-- Advocating for voluntary speed reductions in Dynamic Management Areas.
+- Advocating for voluntary speed reductions in Dynamic Management Areas and Right Whale Slow Zones.

 - Recommending alternative shipping routes and areas to be avoided.